 For more than 15 years prior to joining R4D, Mr. Toure worked with public and private organizations including NGOs and political representatives to advocate and push for universal access to healthcare in Mali.
 As deputy director of a community-based health insurance scheme, he worked with the ministry of social affairs to design, implement and monitor a national health coverage extension plan.
 As a consultant with the World Health Organization, Mr. Toure conducted studies on health financing issues in Mali and assisted the ministries of health, solidarity and family and welfare to develop Mali’s national health financing strategy.
 He has also helped several result-based financing programs to design and implement strong and smart information systems.

 Mr. Toure is a member of diverse communities of practices (health service delivery, financial access, results-based financing, collaborative learning), where he is trying to bring novel perspectives for advancing universal health coverage.

-Mr. Toure holds a master’s in information systems engineering from the University of Paris XII, and an MPT from the University of Tropical Medicine in Antwerp.
+Mr. Toure holds a master’s degree in information systems engineering from the University of Paris XII and a Master of Public Health M.P.H. from the Institute of Tropical Medicine in Antwerp.
 He speaks English and French.
-Mr. Toure lives in Bamako with his wife and three children.
+Mr. Toure lives in Nairobi, Kenya with his wife and four children.